CedricCazin/tutorials/docs/001-setup-WSL-dev-environment/backup-retore-WSL.md

+# Backup WSL distribution

-# Export a WSL distribution
+## Export a WSL distribution

 Export a distribution as a VHD file.